renpy/renpy/sphinx/source/dialogue.rst

     scene bg washington  # the window is hidden before the scene change. with dissolve

+    window auto show     # Shows the window before it normally would be shown.

+    show eileen
+    with dissolve

+    "Without window auto show, the window would have been shown here."

 Dialogue window management is subject to the "show empty window" :func:`Preference`.
 If the preference is disabled, the statements above